Eighty percent of sensory information human receives through their brains are from visuals.

-And if not, the long waiting queues at cash counter can even discredit the overall great purchase experience.
+And if not, the long waiting queues at the cash counter can even discredit the overall great purchase experience.

-On other hand, you need to design the placement and positioning of the purchase counter to maximize the sale.
+On the other hand, you need to design the placement and positioning of the purchase counter to maximize the sale.

 Using the Pyramid Principle Of Design

-The pyramid principle in design tells you to place the the tallest item in the center of the store and place other items around it.
+The pyramid principle in design tells you to place the tallest item in the center of the store and place other items around it.

 In this way, you can actually guide the audience visually and highlight the items which you want first to get attention.